Tom-PIT/Connected.Docs/en/Logistics/Documents/Dashboard.md

 ## Material List

-Below the indicators, the dashboard shows a list of materials relevant to the current selection:
+Below the indicators, the dashboard shows a list of materials relevant to the current indicator selection.

-- If an indicator is selected → only matching materials are shown
-- If no indicator is selected → related documents are shown

 The list includes:

 - Material type
 - Material / Product name
 - Current stock or min/max value

 A search field on the right allows further filtering of visible items.

+>[!NOTE]
+>Click on a material to open its [Stock by material](Stock.md#stock-view-by-material) view.

 ---